andycandrea/andycandrea.github.io/_posts/2016-05-01-arel-part-i.md

 Depending on your database configuration, this may only do case-sensitive, exact matches.
-If your user just remembers one of the words in the article title they're looking for—for example, *Rails*—they might not get back *Advanced Rails Topics* or even *RAILS*.
+If your user just remembers one of the words in the article title they're looking for—*Rails*, for example—they might not get back *Advanced Rails Topics* or even *RAILS*.
 Luckily, Arel gives us all we need to ensure our intended behavior with the following query: